-Session management · Cloudflare for Teams documentation
+Session management

 To immediately terminate all active sessions for a specific application:

-On the Teams dashboard, navigate to Access > Applications and locate the application for which you would like to revoke active sessions.
+On the Zero Trust dashboard, navigate to Access > Applications and locate the application for which you would like to revoke active sessions.

 Click Edit for that application.